Why This Recipe Works

-Finally, like dumplings, wontons can be enjoyed in a number of ways: boiled, with a dressing of soy sauce, chili oil, and various other condiments; pan-fried or deep-fried and dipped in sauce; or served in soup broth.
+Finally, like dumplings, wontons can be enjoyed in a number of ways: boiled, with a dressing of soy sauce, chile oil, and various other condiments; pan-fried or deep-fried and dipped in sauce; or served in soup broth.
 When I make wontons I use up at least two packs of wrappers and freeze half the batch.
 Freezing the wontons makes no difference to their taste and texture, and makes for a quick and flavorful meal on a rainy day.

-- 1 pack wonton wrappers, about 50 wrappers
+1 pack wonton wrappers, about 50 wrappers

-- For the filling
+For the Filling:

-- 1/3 pound of fatty ground pork
+1/3 pound fatty ground pork

-- 1 teaspoon grated ginger
+1 teaspoon grated ginger

-- 1 bunch chives, minced, about 2 cups
+1 bunch chives, minced, about 2 cups

-1/3 pound leafy greens, such as napa, bok choy, or spinach, minced
+1/3 pound leafy greens, such as Napa, bok choy, or spinach, minced

-- 3/4 teaspoon salt, or to taste
+3/4 teaspoon salt, or to taste

-- 1/3 teaspoon sugar
+1/3 teaspoon sugar

-- 1 tablespoon rice wine or vermouth
+1 tablespoon rice wine or vermouth

-- 1/4 teaspoon ground white pepper
+1/4 teaspoon ground white pepper

-- 1 egg
+1 large egg

 Mix all the ingredients for the filling in a bowl.
 Using your hands or a wooden spoon, vigorously stir the mixture around in the bowl and let sit for 1 hour to allow the flavors to sink in and the meat to bind.